Emmanuelle Guyon, the mirror of your emotions

 Healing properties and benefits of the jade

-Rich with its ancestral virtues, jade offers a multitude of benefits for both body and mind.
+Jade, imbued with its ancestral virtues, offers a multitude of benefits for the body and mind, widely recognized in lithotherapy.

 ⚠ Please note that all healing properties presented for gemstones are gathered from various sources.
 This information is provided as a service and is not intended to treat medical conditions.
 It is recommended to consult a healthcare professional for serious medical issues and not to rely solely on gemstones as a treatment.